Ole Miss Opens 2015 Season Next Saturday

+The quarterback developement did not start with Kelly.
 Under Werner’s tutelage, quarterback Bo Wallace broke Ole Miss school records for total offensive yards (10,478), 300-yard passing games (11), completion percentage (63.0) and pass efficiency (140.8) and went 24-15 as the Rebels’ starting quarterback.
 In just three years as a starter, Wallace ranked in the SEC’s top 10 all-time in total offense and passing yards.

 Wallace was named a semifinalist for the Maxwell Award and Davey O’Brien Award after passing for 22 touchdowns and putting up more gaudy stats in 2014.
 He finished fourth in the SEC in passing (245.7 ypg) and total offense (261.0).
 He also ranked fifth in completion percentage (60.1), passing touchdowns (22) and pass efficiency (142.2).